Scotch101Tape/TI89-Snek/README.md

 Also, for the best graphics, make sure that you have axes turned off.

 ### Stats
 This game is written in [TI-BASIC](https://en.wikipedia.org/wiki/TI-BASIC), and is about 120 lines of code overall.
-I created it over the course of ~3 1/2 hours of work.
+I created it over the course of ~3 1/2 hours of work and used the in-calculator program editor (a clip of it to download [here](./examples/Snek-Code-Example.mp4)).
 I've been creating games on the TI-89 for about a year.